whitewhidow/gource-live/README.md

-Run from your got project directory (ABOVE your .git directory)
+Run from your git project directory (ABOVE your .git directory)